SECURITY Refer to JOBS in Security Level Details - Permissions

 Jobs scheduled for a one-time or recurring delivery in the future are listed on the Jobs > Active Jobs page.
 Completed jobs are listed on the Jobs > Completed Jobs page.
 For more information, refer to Active and completed jobs.

-IMPORTANT A job can only be edited, deleted, or retired by an Administrator or a user with the same security level as the one that was used when the job was created.
-For example, if a job was created by a user with Administrator security level, non-Administrator users will be unable to edit, delete, or retire that job.
+IMPORTANT A job can only be edited, copied, deleted, or retired by an Administrator or a user with the same security level as the one that was used when the job was created.
+For example, if a job was created by a user with Administrator security level, non-Administrator users will be unable to edit, copy, delete, or retire that job.

 Active and completed jobs can be edited or deleted on the Jobs > Active Jobs or Jobs > Completed Jobs page, respectively.
 For more information, refer to Active and completed jobs.